-The mission of Solano Community College is to provide the highest quality academic, occupational, cultural, developmental, and continuing education programs that are responsive to the learning needs of our community.
-In doing so we are dedicated to a diverse educational and cultural campus environment that prepares our students for productive participation in the 21st century.
+The mission of Solano Community College is to provide the highest quality academic, occupational, cultural, developmental, and continuing education programs that are dedicated to the achievement of student learning outcomes and responsive to the needs of our community.
+In fulfilling our mission, we are committed to a diverse educational and cultural campus environment that prepares our students for productive participation in the 21st century.